[FULL GUIDE] How Long To Cook Filet In Oven

 2. Serve and enjoy: Slice the filet mignon against the grain and serve it hot.
 Pair it with your favorite sides, such as roasted vegetables, mashed potatoes, or a fresh salad, to complete the meal.

-Related: [FULL GUIDE] How Long To Cook Meatloaf In Oven
+Related: [FULL GUIDE] How Long To Bake Cabbage Steaks In The Oven

 Cooking Techniques